Extensive coral reefs, and some of the best spots in the main Hawaiian Islands to see monk seals

 Kauai, boasting the dramatic landscapes of the Napali Coast, is one of the most beautiful islands in the world.
-Underwater, snorkeling is okay, but not as spectacular as in Maui and Big Island in particular.
+Underwater, snorkeling is adequate, but not as spectacular as in Maui and or the Big Island.

-Kauai is Hawaii’s oldest island; extensive reefs have had time to develop there.
-They allow the practice of snorkeling in good safety conditions, although you should be aware of the cut currents in the small “lagoons”.
+Kauai is Hawaii’s oldest island and the extensive reefs have had time to develop there.
+They allow the practice of snorkeling in relatively safe conditions, although you still need to be aware of the cut currents in the small “lagoons”.

 Kee Beach lagoon